 This Attachment provides Conduct of Operations program requirements applicable to contracts in which the CRD (Attachment 1 to DOE O 422.1) is inserted.
-This Attachment also provides the program requirements applicable to Government Owned-Government Operated (GO/GO) facilities subject to DOE O 422.1 Paragraph 4, Requirements.
+This Attachment also provides the program requirements applicable to Government Owned-Government Operated (GO/GO) facilities subject to DOE O 422.1, Paragraph 4, Requirements.

-In Section 2, Specific Requirements, of this Attachment, each section references the related DOE Technical Standard to provide further explanatory material and examples, but not requirements.
+In Paragraph 2, Specific Requirements, of this Attachment, each topic references the related DOE Technical Standard or a consensus standard to provide further explanatory material and examples, but not requirements.
 Each topical area of the specific requirements is expanded into detailed program attributes in Appendix A, Detailed Conduct of Operations Matrix.
 Throughout this Attachment, the term "operator" means the contractor or federal entity or organization responsible for operation of a facility.